ucsblibrary/alexandria/doc/architecture.md

   operations:
   https://github.library.ucsb.edu/ADRL/sufia-centos/blob/master/roles/tomcat/templates/system-config.properties.j2

-## Upgrading the infrastructure
+## Fedora

-Some gotchas:

-- Fedora keeps its metadata in PostgreSQL rather than in the internal LevelDB.
-If you connect a new instance of the ADRL Rails application to an existing Fedora server, it will still have cached data in PostgreSQL, which can cause odd 500 errors if you try to clean out Fedora via `ActiveFedora::Cleaner.clean!`  In this case you’ll need to manually wipe out Fedora’s tables in PSQL.
+Fedora stores binaries in a managed directory tree, and its metadata in PostgreSQL (rather than in the internal LevelDB).
+In most cases you shouldn’t have to care about this, since all normal Fedora operations are handled by ActiveFedora.
+However, if for some reason Fedora is corrupted beyond repair and requires a full wipe, you need to delete both the local binary data as well as the PSQL tables.
+(Obviously this sort of destructive, manual action should only be taken on a staging or development server.)

+1. Stop Tomcat: `systemctl stop tomcat`
+2. Remove the Fedora binary directory, e.g.: rm -rf /fedora-data/adrlstage201703/*
+3. Remove Fedora's PSQL table: `drop table "ispn_entry_FedoraRepository";`
+4. Restart Tomcat, then reset from within Rails: `ActiveFedora::Cleaner.clean!`

+The location of the Fedora data directory, as well as the host and credentials for its PSQL database, will be in `/etc/tomcat/tomcat.conf`.
+The name of the database will be `ispn`.